Sanotsch2003/MiPro-XG-V1/README.md

 - **Peripheral Support**
   - UART communication for general use and program uploads via a bootloader.
   - Built-in support for 7-segment display interfaces.
+  - PWM Output pins.
 - **[Software Toolkit](/src/Software/MiPro_XG_Toolkit/)**
   - A custom **Assembler** for compiling programs.
   - Tools for uploading binary files directly to the processor.
   - Software to monitor internal registers, signals, etc. enabling **Real-Time Debugging**.
 - **MMIO Expandability**
   - Simple integration of memory-mapped I/O devices for additional functionality.
+- **Additional Features**
+  - Enhanced debugging with the ability to pause the clock during program execution and step through it manually using a button.

 ---